nh2liu/num-opt/README.md

-# num-opt
+# Numerical Optimization

-numerical optimization algorithm implementations
+Self study and visualization of various numerical optimization algorithms.
+Code derived from text `Algorithms For Optimization` by Kochenderfer et al.